-Marin F. Hanson is the IQSCM’s curator of exhibitions and is responsible for building and interpreting the museum’s non-Western collection.
-She has been a curator at IQSCM since 2001.
-She earned her MA in museum studies and textile history from UNL and is currently a PhD candidate at the University of Leicester (UK), focusing on cross-cultural quiltmaking practices, with particular emphasis on China and the United States and more specifically, quilts made for Chinese adoptees.
-Ms. Hanson is co-editor of American Quilts in the Modern Age, 1870-1940, the first publication in the IQSCM’s comprehensive series of collections catalogs (University of Nebraska Press, 2009) and co-editor of the IQSCM’s website, World Quilts: The American Story.
+Marin F. Hanson is the IQSCM’s curator of international collections and is responsible for building and interpreting the museum’s non-Western collection.
+She earned her MA in museum studies and textile history from UNL and her PhD in museum studies from the University of Leicester (UK).
+Her doctoral research focused on cross-cultural quiltmaking practices, with particular emphasis on China and the United States, and more specifically on quilts made for Chinese adoptees.
+Marin is co-editor of American Quilts in the Modern Age, 1870-1940, the first publication in the IQSCM’s comprehensive series of collections catalogs (University of Nebraska Press, 2009) and is project coordinator/co-editor of the IQSCM’s World Quilts website.
 She has curated a variety of exhibitions, including Quilts in Common: Around the World and Across the Centuries, Reflections of the Exotic East in American Quilts, and Getting to Know You: Highlights from the IQSCM Collections.
-She has served on the board of the non-profit Quilt Alliance since 2009.
+Marin has been a curator at IQSCM since 2001 and served on the board of the non-profit Quilt Alliance from 2009-2017.